Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map: Introduction

-Combining BOSS and DES Year 3 data using similar supervoid definitions \citep[][]{Kovacs2019}, an excess ISW amplitude with $A_{\scaleto{\rm ISW}{4pt}}\approx5.2\pm1.6$ was reported from about 200 supervoids in the $0.2<z<0.9$ redshift range ($A_{\scaleto{\rm ISW}{4pt}}\approx1$ in the $\Lambda$CDM model).
-Testing the extremes, a recent mapping of the Eridanus supervoid aligned with the CMB Cold Spot using DES weak lensing \emph{mass maps} \citep[][]{Jeffrey2021} also provides more evidence for the alignment of a large under-dense region and a colder-than-expected spot on the CMB sky \citep[][]{Kovacs2022}.
+\item Testing the extremes, a recent mapping of the Eridanus supervoid aligned with the CMB Cold Spot using DES weak lensing \emph{mass maps} \citep[][]{Jeffrey2021} also provides more evidence for the alignment of a large under-dense region and a colder-than-expected spot on the CMB sky \citep[][]{Kovacs2022}.

-Curiously, no significant excess ISW signals were reported when using matched filters and different void definitions in BOSS analyses \citep[][]{NadathurCrittenden2016}, or when using an alternative DESI-LS galaxy catalogue that approximately maps the same BOSS+DES footprint in the same redshift range, considering a slightly different void definition \citep[][]{Hang2021}.
-The enhanced ISW signals from supervoids are also considered anomalous because projected 2-point correlation analyses do not show significant excess either, compared to $\Lambda$CDM predictions \citep[see e.g.][]{PlanckISW2015,Stolzner2018,Hang20212pt}.
+\item Curiously, no significant excess ISW signals were reported when using matched filters and different void definitions in BOSS analyses \citep[][]{NadathurCrittenden2016}, or when using an alternative DESI-LS galaxy catalogue that approximately maps the same BOSS+DES footprint in the same redshift range, considering a slightly different void definition \citep[][]{Hang2021}.

+\item The enhanced ISW signals from supervoids are also considered anomalous because 2-point correlation analyses do \emph{not} show significant excess either, compared to $\Lambda$CDM predictions \citep[see e.g.][]{PlanckISW2015,Stolzner2018,Hang20212pt}.